rlancaste/stellarsolver/README.md

 - Sextractor is a little more difficult.
 It can't be installed on Windows to my knowledge.
 The installation of astrometry.net on ubuntu installs sextractor as well so it is taken care of.
 And on Macs, you can either use the internal version that comes with KStars or you can install it with homebrew.

-NOTE:  If you have KStars installed on a Mac, you already have all of these programs in the app bundle except for ASTAP and the SexySolver program can utilize them just fine so you don't need to install external programs except KStars and ASTAP.
+NOTE:  If you have KStars installed on a Mac, you already have all of these programs in the app bundle except for ASTAP and the StellarSolver program can utilize them just fine so you don't need to install external programs except KStars and ASTAP.

-# Using the SexySolver Tester Program
+# Using the StellarSolver Tester Program
-Remember that the main goal of this SexySolver tester program is to perfect the internal libraries, determine what settings need to be avaiable for the user to use, determine what settings should be set to fixed values and hidden from the user, and to figure out what effect some settings have on the program.
+Remember that the main goal of this StellarSolver tester program is to perfect the internal libraries, determine what settings need to be avaiable for the user to use, determine what settings should be set to fixed values and hidden from the user, and to figure out what effect some settings have on the program.
 With that goal in mind, please test plate solving all kinds of images on different systems.
 Try Sextracting all kinds of images on different systems.
 Compare the results in the results table and in the star table.
 Find out what works and what does not work.
 Send feedback!